|

 signature printed on the letter.
 So much for taking the matter

-seriously!
 However, both John Day and the Attorney

 General Christian Porter, have been of some assistance with both advice and